mypv1708/mypv1708/README.md

 # 👋 Nice to meet you!
 I'm My Pham, A Software Engineer 👋🏼

-      🎓 I'm currently studying Data Science and Artificial Intelligence at VKU.
-      👨🏼‍💻 My expertise lies in Backend Development, especially with Spring and .NET.
-      🚀 Beyond that, I have a solid understanding of AI, Data, Cloud & DevOps, Unity, and more.
+      🎓 I'm currently studying Data Science and Artificial Intelligence at VKU 👨🏼‍💻 My expertise in Backend Development, especially with Spring and .NET 🚀 Beyond that, I have a solid understanding of AI, Data, Cloud & DevOps, Unity, and more...

 # 💻 Tech Stack

-### 🚀 Languages
+## 🚀 Languages

 <p align="left">
   <a href="https://www.java.com" target="_blank" rel="noreferrer">